-• At the beginning of the third quarter of 2022, due to geotechnical challenges that restricted access to the Company's East South Zone stopes, coupled with reduced ore delivery and the Company's liquidity constraints at the time, the Company took measures to significantly reduce Underground Mine site and operation expenditures, with only limited activities being undertaken to protect the Company's assets.
-The Underground Mine contractor at the time significantly reduced their workforce, retaining with only a small crew retained for management of hoist operations and pump management.
+• At the beginning of the third quarter of 2022 ("Q3 2022"), due to geotechnical challenges that restricted access to the Company's East South Zone stopes, coupled with reduced ore delivery and the Company's liquidity constraints at the time, the Company took measures to significantly reduce Underground Mine site and operation expenditures, with only limited activities being undertaken to protect the Company's assets.
+The Underground Mine contractor then greatly reduced their workforce, retaining only a small crew retained for management of hoist operations and pump management.